JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Tools

 - `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
-- `AI Agents Marketplace`: Peruse viable agents in the Marketplace and interact with them.
-Ensure you choose `CodeGPT Plus` as your provider and establish the mandatory connection.
-You also have the option to explore directly from the Home `⌂` button.
 - `Autocomplete`: 💻 Enhance your coding experience with intelligent code completion suggestions.

 ### Experimental